drhsqlite/fossil-mirror/www/server/any/stunnel.md

 HTTP replies from Fossil as HTTPS before sending them to the remote host that made the request.

-You can run `stunnel` in one of two modes: socket activation — much like in our [`inetd` doc](./inetd.md) — and as an HTTP reverse proxy.
+You can run `stunnel` in one of two modes: socket listener — much like in our [`inetd` doc](./inetd.md) — and as an HTTP reverse proxy.
 We’ll cover both cases here, separately.